Office of Finance, General Services Administration (GSA).

 (2) If the statute under which the request is sought does not prohibit collection activity pending consideration of the request, GSA will use discretion, on a case-by-case basis, to suspend collection.
-Further, GSA ordinarily will suspend collection Start Printed Page 41283action upon a request for waiver or review if the agency is prohibited by statute or regulation from issuing a refund of amounts collected prior to agency consideration of the debtor's request.
-However, GSA will not suspend collection when the agency determines the request for waiver or review is frivolous or was made primarily to delay collection.
+Further, GSA ordinarily will suspend collection action upon a request for waiver or review if the Agency is prohibited by statute or regulation from issuing a refund of amounts collected prior to Agency consideration of the debtor's request.
+However, GSA will not suspend collection when the Agency determines the request for waiver or review is frivolous or was made primarily to delay collection.

 (3) Costs of collection are anticipated to exceed the amount recoverable;